Internet Money hitmaker Dro Kenji has been an antidote for fans still healing from the many voices lost within hip-hop in recent years.

 “Save Me” was truly a defining moment for Kenji early on in his career.
 The track oozes influences of Kenji’s current sound, as “Save Me” is the call for help he implores to his lover — begging for her stay by his side.
 Brooding dark visuals set the scene for him, as the young superstar complements the song with black leather apparel and dark red roses scattered throughout the frame.

 After less than a year in the spotlight, Kenji’s music remains instinctively quality.
-From intuitive hooks to seamless production and airy ad-libs, it’s hard to believe Kenji is just at the cusp of his music career at 18-years-old.
+From intuitive hooks to seamless production and airy ad-libs, it’s hard to believe Kenji is just at the cusp of his music career.

 While he continues to fine-tune his sound, it may take some time before Kenji truly sees the fruits of his labor.
 However, that time seems to draw closer by the day, as Kenji goes up higher with every irresistiblly, catchy hit he conjures.